benhursenabathi/benhursenabathi.github.io/content/posts/Human-limitations.md

 ![Etruscan sculpture](https://benhur.me/img/Human-biology/Etruscan.png)

 We started to get better at defining the world in a more “realistic sense”.
 1000 years ago, the phenomenon of a camera obscura (dark room) to capture light was understood by Alhazen, an Arab scientist.
 Fast forward to 17th century, this same principle was used to create portable cameras that served to capture images and help in drawing.
 We started to better “trap reality” and become more refined.
-We were not limited to nature and physics of the universe to give us permission as to what we created because we could trap time itself and recreate reality.
+We were not limited to nature and physics of the universe to give us permission as to what we created because we could trap moments in time itself and recreate reality.

 ![Evolution of a camera](https://benhur.me/img/Human-biology/Camera.png)